nm-l2tp/NetworkManager-l2tp/README.md

 then start your VPN connection and reproduce the problem.

-For Systemd based Linux distributions when increasing the debugging output by running `nm-l2tp-service --debug` on the command-line, do not use `journalctl --unit=NetworkManager` as you may not see all the logs, instead
+For Systemd based Linux distributions when increasing the debugging output by running `nm-l2tp-service --debug` on the command-line, you may need to issue the following to see more log output:
-issue:

     journalctl -b